 Mindspace uses monetary tactics to help users stick to their commitments.

-The app will cost $5/month to use.
-However, if users are successful at keeping up with their targets, they will not be charged for that month.
+Costing $5/month to use, if users are successful at keeping up with their monthly targets, they will not be charged for that month.

 In addition, having a streak of 2 successful months will earn the user a “free pass token” to prevent getting charged during months of slip up.